EmilLamprecht/vakish-1/_data/blog/2023-09-12-hiking-the-peaks-of-the-balkans-the-wrong-way.md

 path: /hiking-the-peaks-of-the-balkans
 date: 2023-09-12T17:46:35.631Z
 title: Hiking The Peaks Of The Balkans...
 The Wrong Way
-metaDescription: In September 2023, I hiked the Peaks Of The Balkans trail with my partner.
-We did the entire tour in 10 days as planned, in reverse.
+metaDescription: In September 2023, Melissa and I hiked the Peaks Of The Balkans trail.
+We did the entire tour in 10 days as planned, but in reverse, thus 'the wrong way 'round'.
 author: Emil Lamprecht
 thumbnail: /assets/peaks-of-the-balkans-stage-1-through-10-the-wrong-way-around.jpg
 ---